 The Okavango is home to the single largest concentration of the Wattled crane, a bird that is critically endangered.
 This large bird happens to be the largest crane species in Africa and comes second in the whole world after the Sarus crane.
 It is characterized by an ashy-gray back and wings, white upper breast and neck as well as the distinctive white wattles that hang down from under the upper throat.
 They will be spotted digging vigorously in shallow waters searching for aquatic tubers and rhizomes, snails, insects, amphibians or even snakes when the opportunity arises.

-The next time you visit the Okavango Delta, don’t forget to bring along your camera and a pair of binoculars to capture the images of these and other beautiful birds that thrive in this impressive habitat.
+The next time you go on a Botswana safari, don’t forget to bring along your camera and a pair of binoculars to capture the images of these and other beautiful birds that thrive in this impressive habitat.